SocketMobile/clubkit-ios/README.md

 </array>
 ```

+If you'd like a detailed description about this process, there's a good article on that [here](https://www.raywenderlich.com/8413525-universal-type-identifiers-tutorial-for-ios-importing-and-exporting-app-data)

 The next step is to implement a ClubKit [delegate](#import-users-delegate) which provides the opportunity to approve or deny merging the incoming user records with the local store.

 <a name="receiving-delegate-events"/>